 As you can see for yourself, the Blueair 411 has dominated in these tests.
 The thing is, as much as we rely on numbers, it’s the real effect that counts.
 Having an air purifier has to be all about having cleaner air.

-It wasn’t easy to put to scale the costs of each air purifier.
+It wasn’t easy to scale the costs of each air purifier.
 With Blueair’s 10W and Levoit’s 6W power, there isn’t much of a difference between the two.

 If you leave both devices working for a whole month, 24/7 at top speed, you will end up with less than a dollar bill in both cases.